brendanzagaeski/xamarin-android/Documentation/guides/messages/andas0000.md

 This message indicates that the Android `apksigner` command line tool used by Xamarin.Android reported an error or warning.

-Errors reported by `apksigner` and other Android command line tooling are outside of Xamarin.Android's control, so a general error code of ANDAS0000 is used reporting the exact message.
+Errors reported by `apksigner` and other Android command line tooling are very much outside of Xamarin.Android's control, so a general error code of `ANDAS0000` is used reporting the exact message.

 Learn more about `apksigner` and its usage see the Android documentation [here][apksigner].